 OLPX EQUITY ALERT: ROSEN, TRUSTED INVESTOR COUNSEL, Encourages Olaplex Holdings, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action – OLPX

-/EIN News/ -- NEW YORK, Dec.
-04, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the securities of Olaplex Holdings, Inc. (NASDAQ: OLPX) pursuant and/or traceable to the Company’s initial public offering conducted in September 2021 (the “IPO”).
+NEW YORK, Dec.
+04, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the securities of Olaplex Holdings, Inc. OLPX pursuant and/or traceable to the Company's initial public offering conducted in September 2021 (the "IPO").
 If you wish to serve as lead plaintiff, you must move the Court no later than January 17, 2022.

 SO WHAT: If you purchased Olaplex securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.